angular/angular/aio/content/tutorial/toh-pt5.md

 ## Add a dashboard view

-Routing makes more sense when there are multiple views.
-So far there's only the heroes view.
+Routing makes more sense when your application has more than one view, yet the *Tour of Heroes* application has only the heroes view.

-Add a `DashboardComponent` using the CLI:
+To add a `DashboardComponent`, run `ng generate` as shown here:

 <code-example format="shell" language="shell">